MaViGeneticsPhD/Sow-Feed-Intake/sow_feed_readme.md

 ```

 **What it does**:
-- Creates 500 "decision trees" that each make predictions
+- Creates 500 "decision trees" that each make predictions - this value was chosen based on sample size for this data
 - Each tree uses random subsets of data and features
 - Final prediction is the average of all trees
 - Can automatically detect complex patterns and interactions